skalogs/skalogs-bundle/README.md

 ID_BUCKET_RESTORE=2016-07-21T133544Z.dump.sql.gz ./restore.sh
 ```

-## Upgrading rancher
+## Upgrading Rancher

-To upgrade rancher you just need to change the rancher_version version in group vars.
+To upgrade Rancher you just need to change the rancher_version version in group vars.
 Exemple: in production/group_vars/all/vars
 ```
 rancher_version: "v1.6.10"
 rancher_agent_version: "v1.2.6"
 ```

-We highly recommend to stick to a specific version for production rancher environment to make sure everything is repeatable.
+We highly recommend to stick to a specific version for production Rancher environment to make sure everything is repeatable.

 Then just run again the create_master.yml playbook.
 It will upgrade rancher-master smoothly.
-When rancher-master is up again it will contact environments host agents and update it if necessary, this operation is done by rancher itself.
+When rancher-master is up again it will contact environments host agents and update it if necessary, this operation is done by Rancher itself.